CarstenZarbock/HotlineMiamiTemplate/README.md

 https://www.youtube.com/channel/UCPzO2aSD1EmtabGRs8NSfew

 Orientating on MS C++ Code Guideline.

 (Will be defined at a later time.)

 Please contact me for LFS access.
 Includes set up BP childclasses, meshes / animations, placeholder maps with set up floors / triggers / NPCs, excludes environment meshes because of copyright reasons.
 (Available at UE4 market, low poly env.)

+UE4 > 4.14 - 4.16

+Right click on the .uproject -> generate project files should do the job.